 Sole Traders and Debitoor

 At Debitoor, we’re committed to supporting entrepreneurs and sole traders grow their business.
-Debitoor accounting & invoicing software is easy-to-use and intuitive - making it easy for sole traders to manage invoices, tax reports, expenses, and banking.
+Debitoor accounting & invoicing software is intuitive and easy to use– making it easy for sole traders to manage invoices, tax reports, expenses, and banking.